Digital art of three piles of boxed up belongings for move-in day

 5. Professional shoes

 Most campuses will host different networking events throughout the year.
 It’s a smart idea to dress up when meeting people who can help you find a job or an internship down the line.
 While borrowing clothes from your roommate may work in a pinch, borrowing shoes is a different matter.
 Stumbling around in unfamiliar heels is just as bad as wearing beat-up sneakers to a professional event.
-Brining a black or nude pair of shoes will help you avoid blisters, falls, and bad first impressions.
+Bringing a black or nude pair of shoes will help you avoid blisters, falls, and bad first impressions.

 6. Steamer/iron

 As previously stated, you will want to dress up a little at one point or another in college.
 It could be for a workshop or going out for coffee with the cute person in your Biology lab.
 Either way, wrinkled clothes will not impress.
-A mini steamer or iron will let you get rid of wrinkles without a having to pack a bulky ironing board.
+A mini steamer or iron will let you get rid of wrinkles without having to pack a bulky ironing board.

 7. Rug

 I’m going to live in a dorm this upcoming year with hard, cold floors.
 I don’t want to be walking around on these cold floors in the winter.
 A soft plush rug will give your feet a much-needed break after a full day of walking.
 Even if you have carpet in your dorm, you will want a clean part of the floor that you can relax on.
+Plus, a rug can bring a splash of color and style to an otherwise drab dorm room.

 8. Deck of cards